COMING AUGUST 30TH, 2022

 The guard stepped from his booth.
 “Petty Officer Raine, we’ve been expecting you.
 Please pull forward to slot 627.”

-The latest pop song blared from the vehicle that came up on his bumper, and the driver slammed on the brakes.
+The latest pop song blared from the vehicle that came up on his bumper.
+The driver slammed on the brakes.
 Wyatt glanced in the rearview mirror.
 She honked her horn and motioned her hand for him to hurry along.
 He ground his teeth.
 Impatient, entitled city folk weren’t his kind of people.

-He turned off the ignition and stared once again at his re-enlistment papers on the passenger seat.
+He turned off the ignition and stared at his re-enlistment papers on the passenger seat.
 They were his one-way ticket back to SEAL Team 7.
 He pulled a pen out of his inner leather coat pocket, grabbed the papers, and situated them against the steering wheel.
-One signature and he’d be back in the fold with his squad, sipping beers and planning their next op.
+One signature and he’d be back in the fold with his team, sipping beers, and planning their next op.

 Hope.
 Plans.
 Desires.
-They vanished seconds later when Melrose stepped on a land mind, blowing his body into bits so small, there was nothing left to bury.
+They vanished seconds later when Melrose stepped on a landmine, blowing his body into bits so small, there was nothing left to bury.
 One of those bits was still lodged inside Wyatt.
 He moved his elbow against his side.
 “I got you, Bro.”